+One of the simplest and easiest summer promotional ideas is hosting a free giveaway.
 Consumers love getting something for free, and summertime is certainly no exception.
 There are two ways that you can engage in summer promotions for your company.
 One way is to load up tote bags with company products and head to some of the popular summer hangouts in your area.
 These places include movie theaters, shopping malls, beaches, pools and other outdoor hot spots.
 You and your staff need to do nothing more than hand these items to consumers walking by as you offer a simple ‘have a nice day’ greeting.

 Your second option for a free giveaway is to fill the totes with popular summer-themed items such as water bottles, towels, inflatable pool toys, sun visors and any other summer necessity that comes to mind.
 Visit local parks, playgrounds or summer camps in the area and hand these products out to everyone you see.
-Attach a promotional sticker or tag to each of these items as way to increase your brand awareness, but keep the focus on casually interacting with consumers in your area.
+Attach a promotional sticker or tag to each of these items as a way to increase your brand awareness, but keep the focus on casually interacting with consumers in your area.

 Form a Business Partnership

-Find a business in your local area that offers services complimentary to what you offer, and establish a mutual partnership for the summer.
+Find a business in your local area that offers services complementary to what you offer, and establish a mutual partnership for the summer.
 This partnership is beneficial in that it expands your reach to include a new market segment while showing support for a local business in your area.

 Work with a local retail store to receive product placement on their store shelves in exchange for a discount on the services that you provide.
 Create a display in a high traffic area in your city that has a summer theme to highlight the products or services that you offer – as well as those that your partnership company provides the community.